demisto/content/Packs/Ansible_Powered_Integrations/Integrations/Linux/README.md

 ### linux-synchronize
 ***
-A wrapper around rsync to make common tasks in your playbooks quick and easy Further documentation availiable at https://docs.ansible.com/ansible/2.9/modules/synchronize_module.html
+A wrapper around rsync to make common tasks in your playbooks quick and easy Further documentation available at https://docs.ansible.com/ansible/2.9/modules/synchronize_module.html

 #### Base Command